devecimehmetemin-alt/kagura-gem5/README.md

 ## Deviations from the paper

+The first thing to check against any number this model produces.

+**ISA.** The paper compiles for ARMv7-M. gem5 has no M-profile model, so (as the paper also does) Thumb-2 code runs on the A-profile model, in syscall emulation rather than bare metal.
+One leftover impurity: the toolchain's static glibc objects are plain-ARM ARMv5.

+**Checkpoint semantics.** NVSRAMCache halts at V_ckpt and squashes uncommitted in-flight instructions; they re-execute after restore. gem5 cannot squash in-flight work from outside the CPU, so this drains instead, completing the in-flight work.
+Both end on a precise commit boundary.
+They differ by a few instructions of position, and the drained LSQ takes the role of the checkpointed store buffer.

+**Predictor scope.** One GCP per cache instead of one global counter, because gem5 binds a compressor to a single cache.

+**ReRAM model.** Table I's parameter names (`tCK`/`tBURST`/`tRCD`/`tCL`/`tWTR`/ `tWR`/`tXAW`) are gem5 `DRAMInterface` parameters, and `NVMInterface` has none of them.
+So the paper modeled ReRAM as a DRAM interface with slowed timings, and this does the same.
+Unspecified timings inherit `DDR3_1600_8x8`, and refresh is pushed out of reach with a very long `tREFI`.

 **ReRAM write energy.** Table I gives SRAM access energy and BDI compress/decompress energy, but no per-byte ReRAM write energy; the paper derives its figures from McPAT/CACTI at 45 nm.
 The value used here is a placeholder.
 Every checkpoint-energy number is linear in it, so it is swept rather than fixed, and no single run of it should be read as an absolute figure.

+**Sampling.** `sample_interval` is not part of the published ACC, and it is not optional here.
+The paper's ACC compresses on every allocation and only decides whether to *store* the result, so its predictor is always fed.
+This study cannot do that: the skipped compressions are the energy saving being measured, and a fill that is really skipped is stored full size, never co-allocates, and can never earn a reward.
+Regular Mode would be permanent.
+Compressing once every `sample_interval` gated fills keeps the evidence flowing at 1/64 of the cost.
+Kagura's override suppresses these samples too, so `mSAMP.sh` sweeps the interval to measure how much of any Kagura margin they account for.